chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/04-Objects.md

 }
 ```

-When a property in an object literal only has a name, the JavaScript engine looks into the surrounding scope for a variable of the same name.
-If it finds one, that variable's value is assigned to the same name on the object literal.
+<u>When a property in an object literal only has a name, the JavaScript engine looks into the surrounding scope for a variable of the same name.</u> If it finds one, that variable's value is assigned to the same name on the object literal.
 In this example, the object literal property `name` is assigned the value of the local variable `name`.

 This extension makes object literal initialization even more succinct and helps to eliminate naming errors.
 Assigning a property with the same name as a local variable is a very common pattern in JavaScript, making this extension a welcome addition.